Deep-MI/FastSurfer/README.md

 * `--no_fs_T1`: Do not generate T1.mgz (normalized nu.mgz included in standard FreeSurfer output) and create brainmask.mgz directly from norm.mgz instead.
 Saves 1:30 min.

 ### Other
+* `--vox_size <0.7-1|min>`  Forces processing at a specific voxel size.
+                            If a number between 0.7 and 1 is specified (below is experimental) the T1w image is conformed to that voxel size and processed.
+                            If "min" is specified (default), the voxel size is read from the size of the minimal voxel size (smallest per-direction voxel size) in the T1w
+                            image:
-* `--vox_size 1|auto`:  Force processing at a specific voxel size.
-Only "auto" and "1" are supported values.
-If "1" is specified, the T1w image will be conformed to 1mm voxel size and processed, if "auto" is specified (default), the T1w image will be conformed isometric voxels of the smallest voxel edge in the image for highres processing.
+                              If the minimal voxel size is bigger than 0.98mm, the image is conformed to 1mm isometric.
+                              If the minimal voxel size is smaller or equal to 0.98mm, the T1w image will be conformed to isometric voxels of that voxel size.
+                            The voxel size (whether set manually or derived) determines whether the surfaces are processed with highres options (below 1mm) or not.
 * `--py`: Command for python, used in both pipelines.
 Default: python3.8
 * `--conformed_name`: Name of the file in which the conformed input image will be saved.
 Default location: \$SUBJECTS_DIR/\$sid/mri/orig.mgz
 * `--ignore_fs_version`: Switch on to avoid check for FreeSurfer version.
 Program will terminate if the supported version (see recon-surf.sh) is not sourced.
 Can be used for testing dev versions.